-This article describes how Philter can be used with Apache NiFi to filter sensitive information within an Apache NiFi data flow.
+This article describes how Philter can be used with Apache NiFi to filter sensitive information such as PII and PHI within an Apache NiFi data flow.

 To integrate Philter with Apache NiFi we will make use of Philter's API to filter sensitive information from text.
 The Apache NiFi flow will send text to Philter and Philter will return the filtered text.
 We will use Apache NiFi's